 - Spray oil in a skillet.
 Add asafetida and sustard seeds.
 When the seeds sputter, add the onions.
 Saute until the onions turn translucent but before they start to color.

-- Add the chilli powder, turmeric, spring onions and chopped green peppers.
+- Add the cayenne, turmeric, scallions and chopped bell peppers.
 Saute for a few minutes until the vegetables start to soften.

 - Add the chickpea flour and salt and stir in.
 Add 1 cup of water.